aaron13100/404solution/README.md

 ## Version 2.5.2 (December 3, 2017) ##
 * FIX: Work with PHP version 5.2 again (5.5 required otherwise) (thanks Peter Ford).
+    (by limiting array references to one-level deep when accessing arrays)

 ## Version 2.5.1 (December 3, 2017) ##
 * FIX: Work with PHP version 5.4 again (5.5 required otherwise) (thanks moneyman910!).
+    (by removing the "finally" block from a try/catch)

 ## Version 2.5.0 (December 2, 2017) ##
 * FIX: Avoid a critical issue that may have caused an infinite loop in rare cases when updating versions.